dbeinhauer/mcs-source/working_log.md

 # 14.2.2025
 - added backpropagation through time for the multiple time steps in RNN variants
     - does not work well though

+# 28.3.2025
+- there has been bug in number of layers and layer size
+    - these values has been inter